NidarshN/anomaly_detection/README.md

 ## Algorithms Implemented

-- **Z-score Detection**: Anomaly detection based on statistical deviation from the mean.
+- **Z-score Detection**: Anomaly detection based on statistical deviation from the mean, which handles simple outliers based on statistical thresholds.
-- **EWMA (Exponentially Weighted Moving Average)**: A method that weighs recent observations more heavily to detect anomalies.
+- **EWMA (Exponentially Weighted Moving Average)**: A method that weighs recent observations more heavily to detect anomalies and is effective for detecting shifts in the mean of streaming data.
 - **Isolation Forest**: A tree-based algorithm that isolates outliers in a dataset.
+It works well for complex, high-dimensional data anomalies.

 ## Evaluation Metrics